 From the standpoint of ACOG and the liability insurance carriers, Ms. Smith-Crowley recommended to stay within the standard of care by having a consultative relationship.
-She has not found anything that says a physician cannot supervise or consult, collaborate or have back up, and she does not believe removing physician supervision from the regulation is going to be in the best interest of the woman or baby.
-Based on what the statute currently states, Ms. Smith-
+She has not found anything that says a physician cannot supervise or consult, collaborate or have back up for a licensed midwife who provides care at a licensed birth center.